microsoft/BackwardCompatibilityML/docs/backwardcompatibilityml/topics/using_the_compatibility_analysis_widget.rst

 The compatibility analysis widget can be used to quickly determine which loss function and value of |lambda|:sub:`c` performs best for your models.
+The widget will train a new model ``h2`` using backward compatibility loss functions of your choice.
-The widget will make a sweep of the possible values for |lambda|:sub:`c` and show a visualization of the results.
+Refer to :ref:`Integrating the Backward Compatibility ML Loss Functions <integrating_loss_functions>` to see a list of the loss functions that are available.
+The widget will train ``h2`` several times with different values of |lambda|:sub:`c` and show a visualization of the results.
 We will discuss how to use the CompatibilityAnalysis API and how to interpret the resulting visualizations.